 - How to begin a design by using functions and signals

-- Creating a schema based on the information from a functional design
+- Creating wiring diagrams based on the information from a functional design

-- How to import and use data from a PCB Layout
+- How to import and use data from PCB Layout

 - Using connectors and their additional parts

 - How to dimension the wire cross-section and select the appropriate crimp parts

 - How to use the topology to design a harness

 Who should watch:

 - Design engineers

 - Customer service professionals